Published on June 23, 2023 by Cristina Elizondo

 Data usage has been evolving and transforming sectors since its benefits have become more tangible and immediate.
 However, the difference between traditional data and alternative data has been more noticeable since the late ’90s/early 2000s.
 On the one hand, traditional data focuses on information gathered from financial reports (SEC filings), surveys and other similar sources, while alternative data is able to convert structured and unstructured data into pragmatic insights that ease the decision-making process.

-Some non-traditional sources from which alternative data is gathered are credit card transaction data, mobile device data, ESG data and social sentiment data.
+Some non-traditional sources from which alternative data is gathered are credit card transaction data, mobile device data, ESG data, and advanced ESG analytics AI and social sentiment data.
 This blog focuses on social sentiment data, as it grown exponentially in the past decade and is expected to continue growing in the next seven years at a CAGR of 14.4% (source: Polaris Market Research Analysis, 2022)[1].
 This type of alternative data has proven to deliver insights on consumers and public opinion and help monitor brand reputation, enhance customer experience and conduct research, all of which could translate into additional value for the company.
 The use of social media was boosted amid the pandemic, presenting a significant growth opportunity for the sentiment analytics market.

-This blog aims to define and analyse the use of sentiment analysis while understanding its effect on the overall performance of a business, specifically from two perspectives: customer experience and market sentiment.
+This blog aims to define and analyse the use of ESG sentiment analysis while understanding its effect on the overall performance of a business, specifically from two perspectives: customer experience and market sentiment.
 We also discuss challenges to artificial intelligence (AI) models and trends in sentiment analysis.

 Sentiment analysis – an overview

 Sentiment analysis, sometimes known as opinion mining, uses natural language processing (NLP), computational linguistics and text analytics to identify and classify subjective opinions (source: Xu et al, 2013)[2].
-However, the way sentiment analysis works has evolved as data growth is unavoidable, meaning that initially. social sentiment was categorised manually and as datasets grew, machine learning and NLP were introduced to ease the process.
+However, the way ESG sentiment analysis works has evolved as data growth is unavoidable, meaning that initially.
+Social sentiment was categorised manually and as datasets grew, machine learning and NLP were introduced to ease the process.

 This type of analysis has transformed the way market research is conducted: businesses no longer have to follow extensive, manual and tedious processes to know how to enhance product development; they can now actually focus on how their audiences feel about a product or brand and act accordingly.
 However, sentiment data on its own is not enough in any sector, whether healthcare, finance or politics; it must be treated as complementing standard data sources or as an additional layer of analysis on top of conventional approaches such traditional data (source: Bondo, Borch., 2022)[3].